galaxyproject/admin-training/README.md

 ### Friday
 **21st April**

 The last day!
 We made it.
 Today we have some additional topics, some of which are not admin related.
-Please feel free to leave at any point in the day and go enjoy Barcelona if the topics are maybe a bit less interesting for you.
+Please feel free to leave at any point in the day and go enjoy Ghent if the topics are maybe a bit less interesting for you.

 | **Time** | **Topic**                                           | **Slides**                       | **Exercises**                                                    | **Instructor** |
 | -------- | ---------                                           | ---------                        | -----------                                                      | -----------    |